-Sorry it took so long to update.
+Sorry it took me so long to update.
 I'm on the road to recovery from my horseback riding accident, but it's a slow process.
 Thank you for all the lovely reviews.
 I hope you all will continue to stick with me and this story!
 I love working on this story!
 I hope you all are enjoying it as much as I am!
-In this chapter we get to know Maddie and Milo a bit better and see Jules trying to parent the best way she knows how.
-If you have time please leave a comment!
+In the next two chapters we get to know Maddie and Milo better and see Jules trying to parent the best way she knows how.
+If you time please leave a comment!
+I love hearing from you!

 "Milo!" she yelled as she entered the front door, "You left the garbage cans in the driveway again."
 She fumbled with the door before slamming her keys on the dresser by the door.
 Jules dumped her purse in the foyer before heading into the living room.
 Just as she was taking off her scarf Jules was shocked to see the nanny, Mrs. Kelly, rushing into the room with an appalled look on her face.